guillemontecinos/itp_fall_2018_open_source_studio/final_project/final.md

 Finally and due to breaking the building process key, submitting my Pull Request was quite complicated because in one occasion I submitted a broken version of the website, which couldn't be fixed.
 That experience was a great source of learning because I had to deal with solving issues -I was strongly supported by Aarón- at the same time I tried to do it as fast as possible because other commits were not able to be built due to my broken changes.

 4. _How did your final development line up with your proposal timeline._

+The final outcome of this project matched the original plan in terms of working in the tutorial for translation contributing.
+It's important to say that it was mainly pushed by Dan because otherwise I'd have kept translating content from English to Spanish.
+In terms of the first kind of deliverables I just translated Color and Coordinate System pages, whilst in terms of documenting I completed the task.

 5. _What was your biggest success?
 What was your biggest failure?_

+My biggest success was to understand the logic that underlies the website's framework and to be able to apply the git/GitHub functionalities learned during the class to the collaboration itself.

+On the other hand my biggest failure was to break the website after submitting a Pull Request without checking before if the page building process worked properly.
+Despite of this, it was a huge opportunity to improve my collaboration.

 ## Accessibility